katsuhisamaruyama/jxplatform3/README.md

 ### CFG (Control Flow Graph)

-JxPlatform3 provides a CFG for each method existing in Java source code.
+JxPlatform3 provides a CFG for each method/field existing in Java source code.

 * CFG - Provides information on a CFG of a method declaration or a field declaration (corresponding to JavaMethod or JavaField)
 * CCFG - Provides information on a class control flow graph (CCFG) of a class declaration (corresponding to JavaClass)